Learn to help people relieve pressure and anxiety—Ten Tips for Effective Listening

 In a world upended, hurting, and fearful, the pressure is mounting.
 As anxiety and tension escalate, we all need to become better listeners.
 The ability to listen to someone helps that person release the pressure that builds up inside.

 We can think about stress and anxiety as pressure that needs to escape.
-In various types of equipment, a pressure relief valve is used to release the pressure that builds up over time.
+In various types of equipment, a relief valve is used to release the pressure that builds up over time.
 If the pressure is not reduced, it can lead to fires, explosions, or other forms of complete breakdown.
 The same is true for humans.
 When tension, conflict, or pressure builds too much, it may come out in anger and violence towards not only others but also in self-harm and depression.

 We need a pressure relief valve.

 One of the most effective ways you can help others relieve pressure is to listen.
-Sounds simple?
-It actually can be quite difficult to listen effectively.

 Here are ten tips for learning how to be a better listener.